Arm Lift Dallas (Brachioplasty)

 Removes excess skin on the upper arm to achieve tighter and more contoured arms.

-A 55-64-year-old woman was treated with an Arm Lift procedure to tighten both upper arms.
+A woman was treated with an Arm Lift procedure to tighten both upper arms.

 Initial Side Effects: